 Director: Spike Lee

-A Puerto-Rican veteran of World War II, works in a Post Office and kills one customer.
-This is the beginning of the story of the Buffalo Soldiers of the 92nd Infantry Division, seeking for refuge in a small Tuscan Village in Italy on 1944.
-The movie is inspired by the novel Miracle at St. Anna, written by James McBride, which contains some fictional events as the betrayal by a Partisan, and the real horrible massacre of hundreds of children and women at Sant’Anna di Stazzema, a small village in Versilia in northern Tuscany.
+A Puerto-Rican veteran of World War II works in a Post Office and kills one customer.
+This is the beginning of the story of the Buffalo Soldiers of the 92nd Infantry Division, seeking refuge in a small Tuscan village in Italy in 1944.
+The novel Miracle at St. Anna inspired the movie, written by James McBride, which contains some fictional events such as the betrayal by a Partisan, and the real horrible massacre of hundreds of children and women at Sant’Anna di Stazzema, a small village in Versilia in northern Tuscany.

 The Twilight Saga: New Moon, 2010